bigtreetech/PandaTouch/Firmware/1.0.6.1/readme.md

 ## Fixed BUGS
 * 1 Crash when printing from a USB stick.
-* 2 Crash when prompted for OTA by clicking.
+* 2 Crash when prompted for OTA by clicking on WIFI name.
+## change
-* 3 stop loading thumbnail when printing. on WIFI name
+1 stop loading thumbnail when printing.

 ## Please use "download raw file"